Geeksltd/MSharp.Docs/Basics/VSIX.md

 MethodColorAttribute class constructor can be implement with second string parameter too.
 In that case first parameter is specified method color in dark theme and second, specified method color in light theme.

->You can test live Colouring functionalies by implementing a **MethodColorAttribute** class in your project and decorate a method with this attribute, then the decorated mrthod reflects method color changes real time.
+>You can test live Colouring functionalities by implementing a **MethodColorAttribute** class in your project and decorate a method with this attribute, then the decorated method reflects method color changes real time.

 ## In Dark Theme